web-platform-dx/developer-research/mdn-short-surveys/2025-04-16-tc39-proposals/README.md

 ![The above table data as a pie chart, showing that Decorators was picked as the first proposal by 40% of the respondents.](top-ranked.png)

+Decorators was the most popular choice, with 40% of respondents ranking it as their top choice, far ahead of the next most popular choice, JSON.parse source text access, which was ranked first by 12.6% of respondents.

 ### Decorators

 #### Reasons for picking Decorators